What is current?

 When the gravitational pull from the moon and the sun are at tight angles to each other, we experience low high watersand high low waters.

-If you want to geek-out we recommend taking a current diver specialty course, dive guide course or one our boating courses.
+If you want to geek-out we recommend taking a drift diver specialty course, dive guide course or one our boating courses.
 Tide charts are published in Thailand by the Royal Thai Navy.
 There are as well Apps out showing you the tides.
 When it comes to choosing a dive site our main source of information is an App showing the tidal movements.

 In a perfect world we would only dive at high tide or low tide.
 We start our scuba diving day trips always at the same time to to avoid confusion.
 Nevertheless, we have to carefully select the dive sites and time we want to start the dives.